missionpinball/mpf-docs/sound/tracks.rst

 The following types of audio tracks are available in MPF:

-+ ``standard`` - Standard audio tracks are the most commonly used and are virtually the same as the audio tracks in the previous releases of MPF (since 0.30).
++ ``standard`` - Standard audio tracks are the most commonly used and have a variety of playback features to support most pinball audio needs.
 Standard tracks have a setting to limit the number of sounds that may be played simultaneously.
 If a standard track is busy playing its limit of simultaneous sounds, pending sounds can be added to a queue where they wait to be played until the track can play them.
 Several settings control a sound's behavior when a track is busy.